awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 # Create an Amazon EKS cluster<a name="create-cluster"></a>

 This topic provides an overview of the available options and describes what to consider when you create an Amazon EKS cluster\.
-If you need to create a cluster on an AWS Outpost, see [Local clusters for Amazon EKS on AWS Outposts](eks-outposts-local-cluster-overview.md)\.
+If you need to create a cluster on an AWS Outpost, see [Create local Amazon EKS clusters on AWS Outposts for high availability](eks-outposts-local-cluster-overview.md)\.
 If this is your first time creating an Amazon EKS cluster, we recommend that you follow one of our [Get started with Amazon EKS](getting-started.md) guides\.
 These guides help you to create a simple, default cluster without expanding into all of the available options\.

 **Note**
 New — You can disable the installation of default cluster add\-ons, such as `vpc-cni`\.
 [View CLI instructions\.](#barecluster)<a name="create-cluster-prerequisites"></a>